morungos/morungos.github.io/_posts/2024-07-05-how-to-test-your-kitten.md

 reporting on inner states as behaviour that was important to study.
 Watson's behaviourism is still alive and well in AI today, as machine learning by and large regards all hidden states as only meaningful for *post hoc* explanations, and possibly not even then.
-In any event, behavourism isn't all that helpful when we want to make or explore theories about what's going on inside a large language model.
+In either case, behavourism isn't all that helpful when we want to make or explore theories about what's going on inside a large language model.